MALM (drug)

 MALM, also known as 4-allyloxy-2,5-dimethoxyamphetamine, is a serotonin receptor modulator of the phenethylamine, amphetamine, and DOx families.
 It is a derivative of the DOx psychedelics TMA-2 and MEM in which the 4-position substituent has been extended.
 The drug is also the α-methyl or amphetamine analogue of 2C-O-16.

 Use and effects

 The properties and effects of MALM in humans do not appear to be known.

 Pharmacology

+Pharmacodynamics

 MALM acts as a potent agonist of the serotonin 5-HT_{2} receptors.
 Its affinities (K_{i}) were 150 nM for the serotonin 5-HT_{2A} receptor and 900 nM for the serotonin 5-HT_{2C} receptor, whereas its activational potencies (EC_{50} (E_{max})) were 2.9 nM (89%) at the serotonin 5-HT_{2A} receptor and 9.5 nM (101%) at the serotonin 5-HT_{2B} receptor.
 Besides the serotonin 5-HT_{2} receptors, the drug showed little to no activity at various other assessed targets, such as the monoamine transporters.
 It does not appear to have been tested for psychedelic-like activity in animals.